-- Institutions shall obtain written consent from students before disclosing any personally identifiable information from their education records (with the exceptions as noted in sections 2, 3, 4, and 5 below).
-Such written consent must:

-- a.
-Specify the records to be released,

-- b.
-State the purpose of the disclosure,

-- Identify the party or class of parties to whom disclosure may be made, and
+- Institutions shall obtain written consent from students before disclosing any personally identifiable information from their education records (with the exceptions as noted in sections 2, 2.2.1 (with the exceptions as noted in sections 2, - 3, 4, and 5 below).
+Such written consent must: - a.
+Specify the records to be released, - b.
+State the purpose of the disclosure, - c.
+Identify the party or class of parties to whom disclosure may be made, and - d.

-- d.
 Be signed and dated by the student.